Tire Pressure Monitoring System

 What is a Tire Pressure Monitoring System (TPMS)?

 A tire pressure monitoring system (TPMS) is an electronic system and sensor in your vehicle that monitors the air pressure inside of your tires.
 If the air pressure is too high or low based on your vehicle's manufacturer tire inflation specifications, the TPMS system is designed to notify you of any tire inflation issues.

 TPMS has been used for many years, but they have only recently become a mandatory safety system in vehicles.
-The Transportation Recall Enhanced Accountability and Documentation (TREAD) ACT requires that all vehicles sold in the U.S. after September 1, 2007 to come equipped with a tire pressure monitoring system.

 How does a Tire Pressure Monitoring System work?